genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 ### [Layout Item `<foundation-layout-item>`](./docs/api/foundation-layout.foundationlayoutitem.md)

 Wrapper component that lives inside a layout section and wraps the client content.
-All content must be inside a layout item, otherwise a runtime error will be thrown when the layout attempts to render itself on screen.
+All content must be inside a layout item;
+otherwise, a runtime error will be thrown when the layout attempts to render itself on screen.

 - **title**: string defining the title of the pane that contains the content.
 Defaults to `Item x`, where `x` is the pane number.
 - **closable**: boolean defining whether this element is closable - Default false.